About ArTech Collective

 ArTech Collective provides opportunities for artists to develop and express themselves creatively through inclusive, innovative and accessible approaches to traditional and new media.

-Operated by the nonprofit, AHRC New York City, and opened in December 2016, ArTech Collective is a community arts center located at the Howie Stone Adult Day Center in the Bronx.
-The purpose of the studio is to provide individuals with tools to express their ideas through the creation of art and to develop their craft.
+Operated by the nonprofit AHRC New York City, ArTech Collective was established in 2016.
+At the time, ArTech was a community arts center located at the Howie Stone Adult Day Center in the Bronx.
+Since its inception, ArTech has begun expanding its programming to all five boroughs, providing all people supported by AHRCNYC the opportunity to develop as artists.
+The purpose of the studio is to provide people with tools to express their ideas through the creation of art and to develop their craft.
 The studio is an extension of AHRC NYC’s mission to find ways for children and adults with intellectual & other developmental disabilities to live their lives to their fullest potential.

 Creative Expression at ArTech